EcologicalTraitData/traitdataform/README.md

 The toolset of the package includes

 - transforming species-trait-matrix or occurence table data into a unified long-table format
-- mapping column names into terms provided in the trait data standard (Schneider et al. 2017)
+- mapping column names into terms provided in a standard trait vocabulary
 - matching of species names into GBIF Backbone Taxonomy (taxonomic ontology server)
 - matching of trait names into a user-provided traitlist, i.e. a thesaurus of traits
 - unifying trait values into target unit format and legit factor levels